Navy Arrests 5 Suspected Oil Thieves In A/Ibom - Nigeria Today

 “The arrest followed intensive patrol of the maritime environment, following intelligence information on the activities of oil thieves in the area,” Graba said.

-Furthermore, he reiterated the determination of the command to deal decisively with crude oil thieves, sea pirates, pipeline vandals and other perpetrators of crime within its area of operation
+He reiterated the determination of the command to deal decisively with crude oil thieves, sea pirates, pipeline vandals and other perpetrators of crime within its area of operation.

 The post Navy Arrests 5 Suspected Oil Thieves In A/Ibom appeared first on leadership.ng.